riceissa/issarice.com/wiki/making-my-working-environment-portable.md

   mood) problems one runs into in trying to make one's working environment portable.

+In a "getting things done" mindset, I tend to view the act of configuring software similarly to writing software or reading information or hiring someone.
+There is some cost to me in the process, and hopefully I get something useful out of it that helps me accomplish my goals.
+What is different?
+With software configuration, the cost involved is mainly the research and experimentation time, as well as some frustration when the software doesn't work after configuring.
+The mental experience is also a little different, because I have to deal with idiosyncrasies of the configuration API provided by the particular software in question.

 More generic software rant: I encounter *a lot* of small software-related nuisances in my daily life.
 And, having learned how to program, I know that, theoretically, I could spend